 Split the large assemblies into smaller (if possible, geometrically less-dependent) domain.
 This helps avoid large memory requirement and further geometry clean-up operations as well.Step-2: Re-group and rename the data

 The geometry in CAD environment is created keeping in mind the physical construction and assembly sequences.
 This is not important in mesh generation.
-It is better to re-group the geometrical (CAD) entities in terms of expected boundry definition.
+It is better to re-group the geometrical (CAD) entities in terms of expected boundary definition.
 This makes it easy to operate on a smaller section of the entire domain.
 The selection, hide/unhide and operations such as imprint/ interference become faster.Step-3:

 Further segregate the geometry into 'Solids' and 'Surfaces'.
 This helps chose operations appropriate for the respective category.
 Such as fillet removal, split, booleans and extrude (pull) is easy on solids.Step-4: